adaptris/interlok-docs-legacy/pages/developer/developer-ui-api.md

 ...
 ```

-Back to the Swagger UI, you should get a list of all the Interlok UI API operations e.g.
+Back to the Swagger UI, you should get a list of all the Interlok UI API operations (The page may slightly look different depending on which version of Swagger UI you are using.) e.g.

 ![Local Swagger UI With Data](./images/ui-api/swagger-with-interlok-data.png)